-Being the Russian Federation’s State Research Center, the 'Central Institute of Aviation Motors' Federal State Unitary Enterprise is a world-class scientific center, an organization conducting a whole scope of research activities necessary for the development of aircraft engines and gas turbine units based on them.
+Being the Russian Federation’s State Research Center, the 'Central Institute of Aviation Motors' Federal Autonomous Institution is a world-class scientific center, an organization conducting a whole scope of research activities necessary for the development of aircraft engines and gas turbine units based on them.

 On behalf of the Russian Federation, the rights of the Institute's founder and owner of the Institute's property are exercised by the National Research Center «Zhukovsky Institute».

 Established in 1930, the Institute combines fundamental research activities with participation in the development of future aircraft engines, their systems and components.
 All the Russian and many foreign engines were developed with the Institute's direct involvement and refined at the Institute's test facilities.

 The CIAM research activities aim creating an advanced scientific and technological research basis for future aircraft, marine and stationary engines design; new lubricants development; renewable energy source studies, including hydrogen energetics; conduct unique altitude and environmental aircraft engines testing energy efficiency and energy saving works.